AnonymousConference6/ICS_Threat_Generator/README.md

 ## Usage
 python3 ./my_gui \
-Once enumeration is done, click on show results and select all_threats.txt
+Once enumeration is done, click on show results tab and select all_threats.txt